thakurhimself/tech-learnings/react.md

 pass information deep down to other components.
 You can combine reducers and context together to manage state of a complex screen.

+Following are the steps to combine a reducer with context:

+1. **Create** the context
+2. **Put** state and dispatch into context
+3. **Use** context anywhere in the tree

+Note - You will create two separate contexts.
+One for providing the actual state.
+Second for the providing the functions that lets the components dispatch actions.
+Export them from a separate file so that you can later import them from other files. see docs of how to?

+Note - You import context in you component.
+Take state and dispatch returned by useReducer() and provide them to the entire tree below.
+Now you don't need to pass the state and or the event handler down the tree.
+Instead use useContext() to read both state and dispatch from any component below the tree.
+The state still 'lives' in the top-level component, managed with useReducer.

+-> Moving all wiring into a single file:- see docs for how to do.
+You can create a custom hook to return context values, and funcs.

+# Hooks list

+1. useState

+2. useContext

+3. useReducer

+## Expape Hatches